Consumer Proposal Vancouver

 What is a Consumer Proposal?

-A consumer proposal is a service, that all Canadians can take advantage of, to help you deal with your debt problems and pay back your creditors.
-This is a legal process that is governed by the Bankruptcy and Insolvency Act and involves negotiating a deal with your creditors to pay back a portion of what you owe rather than the full amount.
+A consumer proposal is a service in Vancouver, that all consumers can take advantage of, to help you deal with your debt problems and pay back your creditors.
+This is a legal process in Vancouver that is governed by the Bankruptcy and Insolvency Act and involves negotiating a deal with your creditors to pay back a portion of what you owe rather than the full amount.

 It is also a way to reduce your interest rate in an effort to help make your debt more affordable and help you pay down your debt faster.